 Bison reduces this risk.
 You may find yourself cooking bison as a substitute for beef.
 Whatever the case, the fact remains that this lean meat is an ideal healthy meat option for weight loss.

 It is without a doubt that you need to eat lean proteins to sustain your weight loss results, In addition to lean beef, pork and bison, you can also add skinless white meat poultry to your diet plan (14).

 100 grams of boneless turkey can provide you with roughly 13 g of protein (16).
 Remember to consume it skinless if you are watching your weight.
 Again, make sure you pick a healthy cooking option.
-For example, you can choose to put it in an outdoor smoker for some hours to gently cook and tenderize.
+For example, you can choose to put it in an outdoor smoker for some hours to cook and tenderize gently.

-Likewise, chicken is also a great lean protein source.
+Chicken is also a great lean protein source.
 It is quite popular and probably a staple in most households.
 However, for weight loss, you are advised to serve it without skin.
-A 136 g of a skinless chicken breast provides you with at least 26 g of protein (16).
+A 136 g of skinless chicken breast provides you with at least 26 g of protein (16).

-Talk to your nutritionist to better distribute white meat consumption throughout your week.
+Talk to your dietitian to better distribute white meat consumption throughout your week.
 Also, get help from them on how to calculate your calories to avoid jeopardizing your weight loss results.

 Another example of lean meaty that ranks among healthy entrees for weight loss is lean lamb.
 Some lean lamb cuts include the loin chop, tenderloin, and leg (6).
 In case these sections have some fat, remember to trim it off before cooking.